ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples.md

 ```
 His intent is that the "generic instance" provides a generic but perhaps inefficient way to extract a field.
 But in many cases the programmer will provide a more efficient override, here the "specific instance".

-These definitions do not even satisfy the liberal coverage condition, because the two instance heads unify on `field` and `s`, but that unifier does not force the `a` part to be the same.
+These definitions do not even satisfy the liberal instance consistency condition (LICC), because the two instance heads unify on `field` and `s`, but that unifier does not force the `a` part to be the same.
 So Csongor wants a weaker instance consistency condition.

 The `ether` library does something similar.
 Here's an edited highlight
 ```